davidorban/netsocbook/en/BitGadaa.md

 #### 4.6.
 (Bit)Gadaa and (Bit)Congress

 There are two main differences between Gadaa (and other institutions in Oromo polity) and US Congress.
 First, the Gadaa constitution is hitherto unwritten.
 Second, the Gadaa assembly is open to everyone, not only to a few.
 One can draw lessons from the other; an obvious example is making laws drafted via BitGadaa to be available in written form.
 It should be noted that consensus is once again key here.
 Law amendment in Gadaa could not be done by a single individual or even few people; "everyone" should agree.
-(The well-known story of Kurt Gödel finding a logical loophole that could allow the US to be *constitutionally* changed into a dictatorship is worth remembering.)

 There is a project called *BitCongress* that aims at blockchain-based voting, and collaborative law drafting which could, in theory, replace Congress.
 BitGadaa can leverage parts of this platform should it be made available.
 The late Donald Levine who commented on the complexity of Gadaa, is known to have said "I only wish Congress operated more like Gumii [Gadaa assembly]".
-What both BitCongress and BitGadaa attempt to do is empower people so they can decide on their fate by leveraging technology, through direct democracy.
+What both BitCongress and BitGadaa attempt to do is empower people so they can decide on their fate by leveraging technology through direct democracy.
 Perhaps such learning and cultural integration is what Asmarom Legesse meant when he said "...the complementary integration of many diverse cultures."

 #### 4.7.
 BitGadaa and Bitnation